Dining Hall Policies

-All students who reside in University housing (except Babcock Hall or Gables and Woodside apartments) are required to purchase a meal plan each semester from the designated mandatory choices (Silver, Silver Plus, Gold or Platinum meal plans).
-Silver Plus is available to Juniors and Seniors only.
-If no plan is selected when applying for housing, students will be assigned the Silver meal plan.
+All students who reside in University housing (except Babcock Hall or Gables and Woodside apartments) are required to purchase a meal plan each semester from the designated mandatory choices (Core, Campus or Premier meal plans).
+If no plan is selected when applying for housing, students will be assigned the Core meal plan.

 Meal plan changes for the current semester will be accepted through the second Friday of each semester.
 The same meal plan will be billed for Spring semester when a student resides in a residence hall unless a Meal Plan Change Form is submitted to UNH Dining.

 Students with specific nutrition concerns or medically restricted diets should meet with UNH Dining’s registered dietitian to review options for dining hall reasonable accommodations.
 UNH Dining endeavors to provide a wide variety of nutritious food options to meet all needs.

 Should the decision be that the dining program is not able to accommodate specific needs, the student should consider alternate housing, either in a University apartment or off-campus housing without a meal plan requirement.
 Meal plans are a requirement for all who reside in residence halls and exceptions are not granted.

 UNH Dining makes every effort to ensure that recipe ingredients are communicated to all who want to know.
 Ingredient information and nutritional analysis of recipes are available on the Web at unh.edu/dining.
 Recipes and ingredients change frequently.
 It is the responsibility of guests with food allergies or specific nutrition concerns to make the judgment as to whether or not to eat a specific food item.
 Please ask questions about ingredients to any Dining associate.